 This simple 3 step guide with letter templates will show you how easy it is to request a refund from your lender.
 100s of readers have followed this process and have successfully been refunded anything from £200 to £2000!

 - Gather information – such as your credit score (for free)

-- Send a simple letter – I provide the template!
+- Send a simple letter – template below!